5000 Definitions

 Group Hearing

 A series of individual requests for a hearing consolidated into a single group hearing.
 A group hearing is appropriate when the sole issue involved is one of State or federal law, regulation, or policy.
 The policies governing hearings will be followed In all group hearings.
-The individual appellant in a group hearing is permitted to present his or her case or be represented by an authorized representative.
+The individual appellant in a group hearing is permitted to present their case or be represented by an authorized representative.

 Hearing Decision